 The OCRnx register is double buffered when using any of the twelve pulse width modulation (PWM) modes.
 For the normal and clear timer on compare (CTC) modes of operation, the double buffering is disabled.
-The double buffering synchronizes the update of the OCRnx compare register to either TOP or BOTTOM of the counting
+The double buffering synchronizes the update of the OCRnx compare register to either TOP or BOTTOM of the counting sequence.
+The synchronization prevents the occurrence of odd-length, non-symmetrical PWM pulses, thereby making the output glitch-free.

 The OCRnx register access may seem complex, but this is not case.
 When the double buffering is enabled, the CPU has access to the OCRnx buffer register, and if double buffering is disabled the CPU will access the OCRnx directly.
-The content of the OCR1x (buffer or compare) register is only changed by a write operation (the Timer/Counter does not update this register automatically as the TCNTn- and ICRn register).
+The content of the OCR1x (buffer or compare) register is only changed by a write operation (the Timer/Counter does not update this register automatically as the TCNTn - and ICRn register).
 Therefore OCRnx is not read via the high byte temporary register (TEMP).
 However, it is a good practice to read the low byte first as when accessing other 16-bit registers.
 Writing the OCRnx registers must be done via the TEMP register since the compare of all 16 bits is done continuously.
 The high byte (OCRnxH) has to be written first.
 When the high byte I/O location is written by the CPU, the TEMP register will be updated by the value written.
 Then when the low byte (OCRnxL) is written to the lower 8 bits, the high byte will be copied into the upper 8-bits of either the OCRnx buffer or OCRnx compare register in the same system clock cycle.

-For more information of how to access the 16-bit registers refer to "Accessing 16-bit Registers" on page 109.
+For more information of how to access the 16-bit registers refer to "Accessing 16-bit Registers" on page 108.